 Alex Harris

 Alex Harris (b.
 1949) is an educator, writer, curator, and documentary photographer living in Durham, NC.
-During his undergraduate tenure at Yale, he worked closely with mentor Walker Evans.
-Throughout his career, Harris has photographed extensively in the American South, New Mexico, Alaska, and Cuba.
-His work is represented in major collections including The San Francisco Museum of Modern Art; the J. Paul Getty Museum (Los Angeles); the Museum of Modern Art (New York); the High Museum of Art (Atlanta); the North Carolina Museum of Art (Raleigh, NC); and the Metropolitan Museum of Art (New York).
+During his undergraduate tenure at Yale, he studied with mentor Walker Evans.
+Harris has photographed extensively in the American South, New Mexico, Alaska, and Cuba.
+His work is represented in major collections including The San Francisco Museum of Modern Art; the J. Paul Getty Museum (Los Angeles); the Museum of Modern Art (New York); the High Museum of Art (Atlanta); the North Carolina Museum of Art (Raleigh, NC); and the Nasher Museum of Art (Durham).
 Harris has been recognized for his work with honors such as a Guggenheim Fellowship in Photography, a Rockefeller Foundation Humanities Fellowship, and a Lyndhurst Prize.
 His photographs have been exhibited in numerous museums including shows at the International Center of Photography (New York); the J. Paul Getty Museum (Los Angeles); the High Museum of Art (Atlanta); the Mobile Museum of Art (Mobile, AL); the Instituto Valenciano de Arte Moderno (Valencia, Spain); the Museum of Fine Arts Santa Fe; and the Philadelphia Museum of Art, to name just a handful.
-As a photographer and editor, Harris has published eighteen books, including River of Traps, which was a finalist for the Pulitzer Prize and winner of the Evans Biography Award in 1990.